sergueik/springboot_study/basic-logback/README.md

 ```sh
 640K    logs/
 ```
-it appears that `totalSizeCap` setting in `logback.xml` is notentirely  honored, but the numbers are not exacly:
+it appears that `totalSizeCap` setting in `logback.xml` is honored, but the numbers are not considered exactly:

 | totalSizeCap | `log` dir size  |
 |-------------------------|--------------|
 | 10KB         | 172K        |
 | 40KB         | 640K      |

-Note: switching the __logback-clasic__ version to the `1.3.0-alpha5` leads to runtime errors.
+Note: switching the __logback-clasic__ version to the `1.3.0-alpha5` leads to runtime errors. the workaround [solution](https://tridion.stackexchange.com/questions/253/logback-xml-limit-the-size-of-files) does not allow specifying the date `%d{yyyy-MM-dd}` to be part of the filename, only allows the counter `%i`.
 ### See Also

   * https://www.codingame.com/playgrounds/4497/configuring-logback-with-spring-boot
   * https://stackoverflow.com/questions/2602415/rolling-logback-logs-on-filesize-and-time